12th Beyond Humanism Conference

 Example: “Submission: MaryAndy.docx”

-Abstracts should be received by the 1st of April 2017.
+Abstracts should be received by the 28th of February 2020.

 All those accepted will receive information on the venue(s), local attractions, accommodations, restaurants, and planned receptions and events for participants.

 Presentations should be no longer than 20 minutes.
 Each presenter will be given 10 additional minutes for questions and discussions with the audience, for a total of 30 minutes.

 Conference fees: 65 euros till 30th of April 2020 (early bird) and 100 euros (later).
 Contact person for fees: email@example.com